-We consider the most likely scenario for hotel development within Brentwood is from the budget sector of the hotel market, for example Premier Inn and Travel Lodge.
-We consider it unlikely that a 5 star or hotel spa complex will be constructed, and our evidence is therefore based from the budget sector.
+We consider the most likely scenario for hotel development within Brentwood is from the budget sector of the hotel market, for example Premier Inn and Travel Lodge, and our evidence is therefore based from the budget-mid range sector

 Obtaining substantial amounts of 'clean' hotel value data is often problematic due to the fact that developers are commonly subject to confidentiality clauses.
 Furthermore hotel transaction are often complicated by the presence of management contracts or other arrangements not comprising straight forward lease / sale arrangements.